Amber-MD/cpptraj/README.md

 `--with-netcdf=/opt/netcdf`.
 Alternatively, individual libraries can be disabled with the `-no<LIB>` options.

-After config.h has been successfully generated, `make install` will compile and place the cpptraj binary in the `bin/` subdirectory.
+After `configure` has been successfully run, `make install` will compile and place the cpptraj binary in the `bin/` subdirectory.
+It is highly recommended that `make check` be run as well to test the basic functionality of CPPTRAJ.

 CPPTRAJ Authors
 ===============